twihike/nestjs-lambda-starter/README.md

 +                    "TYPEORM_HOST": "your db host",
 +                    "TYPEORM_USERNAME": "your username",
 +                    "TYPEORM_PASSWORD": "your password",
-+                    "TYPEORM_DATABASE": "your db name",
++                    "TYPEORM_DATABASE": "your db name"

                  }
              },